southsidedean/using-kubectl-generate-yaml-manifests/README.md

 ## Generating a Namespace Manifest Using the `kubectl create namespace` Command

-You created your `imperative` namespace to hold the objects you want to create *imperatively*, using `kubectl`.
-Now, you're going to start creating objects *declarively*, so you're going to put those into the `declarative` namespace.
+You created your `imperative` Namespace to hold the objects you want to create *imperatively*, using `kubectl`.
+Now, you're going to start creating objects *declarively*, and you're going to put those into the `declarative` Namespace.

-Creating a namespace provides a great example of how you can leverage the imperative to create the declarative.
-You can use the imperative command `kubectl create namespace declarative` with the `--dry-run=client` and `--output=yaml` swiches, and redirect the output into a file.
+Creating a Namespace provides a great example of how you can leverage the *imperative* to create the *declarative*.
+You can use the *imperative* command `kubectl create namespace declarative` with the `--dry-run=client` and `--output=yaml` swiches, and redirect the output into a file.

-Create the `declarative` namespace:
+Create the `declarative` Namespace:
 ```bash
 kubectl create namespace declarative --dry-run=client --output=yaml > declarative-ns.yaml
 ```